SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-instance-editor.md

 #### To remove an instance {#to-remove-an-instance}

-1. In the instance editor, click the actions menu of the instance that you want to remove and then click **Remove**.
+1. In the instance editor, click the actions menu <i class="dlt-c8y-icon-menu-vertical text-muted icon-20"></i> of the instance that you want to remove and then click **Remove**.

 2. In the resulting dialog box, click **Remove** to confirm the removal.